-The group is expected to consider specific measures to foster the necessary creative reconstruction in the stricken areas, including Tohoku, such as a strategic project aiming for a "Calamity-Proof Nation (Strong in the Face of Major Disaster)," from three perspectives: (1) safety and security, (2) regional entities and (3) looking to the future.
-The study group met for the first time on May 18, 2011, and had convened six more times by March 2012, meeting in Tokyo and Sendai.
-In March 2012, the group produced a report recommending that in addition to repairing physical damage, creative reconstruction was needed that combined sustained industry promotion and the lifestyle infrastructure by leveraging private-sector expertise and stronger ties with the public sector (the need for earthquake reconstruction PPPs, reconstruction and community development companies, and support functions).
+To encourage the creative reconstruction of the entire area afflicted by the Great East Japan Earthquake, particularly the Tohoku region, DBJ established the Study Group on Regional Reconstruction (chaired by Takashi Onishi, then-professor of the University of Tokyo), comprising experts in such fields as community development, disaster preparedness and regional public finance.
+The study group considers specific measures, such as a strategic project aiming for a "Calamity-Proof Nation (Strong in the Face of Major Disaster)," from three perspectives: (1) safety and security, (2) regional entities and (3) looking to the future.
+In March 2012, the group produced a report recommending the leveraging of private-sector expertise through stronger ties with the public sector.